Changing the Rules for ROI

 - Do your social customers value your content enough to share it?
 By tagging your social media posts by “function” (i.e. direct sales, informative, conversational, customer service, brand building) you can identify those types of content that optimally drive results against your KPIs.

 The methods mentioned above acknowledge that social media is breeding a consumer culture of peer-oriented relationships.
 They recognize that social interactions are non-linear while most measurement tools attempt to draw linear relationships.
 Ultimately, they may help you realize previously unforeseen value from your social media endeavors.

-Chris Wallace leads social media and branding for Trellist, a marketing & technology professional services firm in the Greater Philadelphia Area.
-In addition to consulting and R&D work for fortune 500 clients, he goes heads down to provide creative direction and digital marketing strategy.
+Chris Wallace leads Social Business for Trellist, a marketing & technology professional services firm in the greater Philadelphia Area.
+In addition to Social Business consulting and R&D work for fortune 500 clients, Chris provides strategic, cross-disciplinary thought leadership in digital brand strategy.
 Chris is also an avid snowboarder and has a problem refusing BBQ.